how to install plex on ubuntu server

 The interface is similar to the web app and desktop apps, with almost the same features.
 If you have a Plex Pass, you can even link your local files to your account.

-Smart TVs and consoles
+Smart TVs and Consoles

 Plex isn’t just confined to computers and smartphones; it’s also available on a wide range of devices, including smart TVs, game consoles, and even virtual reality headsets.